OfficeDev/O365-ASPNETMVC-Start/README.md

 ## Troubleshooting ##

 If you see any errors while installing packages, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.

+You will get the following error if IIS is not enabled: "Specified argument was out of the range of valid values.Parameter name: site"

 ## Copyright ##